shawnweisfeld/dallasgivecamphandbook/docs/dev.md

    - The Files: this includes the PHP, HTML, CSS, JS, images and other content that sits on the file system of the webserver
    - The Data: this includes everything stored in MySQL
 - You can backup this stuff by hand using an FTP tool (i.e. FileZilla) and MySQL Workbench, or we have created an automated backup tool that you can download [here](https://github.com/shawnweisfeld/WordPressBackup).

+> Tip: Dallas GiveCamp can provide automated backups for charities using Everleap/WordPress that opt-in.
+Contact your Tech Jedi for details.

 ### Helpful Tools